WILLIAM FAULKNER (September 25th, 1897 – July 6th, 1962)

 - Winner of both the Nobel Prize for Literature in 1949 and two Pulitzer Prizes for Fiction in 1955 and 1963; used part of the money “to establish a fund to support and encourage new fiction writers”, eventually resulting in the PEN/Faulkner Award for Fiction.

-- Writer of nearly 20 novels, over a hundred short stories, 20 screenplays, six poetry collections and other assorted works.
+- Author of nearly 20 novels, over a hundred short stories, 20 screenplays, six poetry collections, and other assorted works.

-- Along with Joyce, Fitzgerald and Woolf, was one of the earliest pioneers of the “stream of consciousness” writing technique.
+- Along with James Joyce, F. Scott Fitzgerald, and Virginia Woolf, he was one of the earliest pioneers of the “stream of consciousness” writing technique.